unixcarbide/coney_island_snowplow/README.md

 2. Carefully remove the bearing carrage ([Nero 3D has a great how-to video if you've noever done this before](https://www.youtube.com/watch?v=i_F7D4UgkWY))
 3. Rub the pin down the rail several times, sliding the precision flat surface of the pin, flush against the rail groove.![](images/IMG_7866.jpg)

-As you use the tool, Yyu should be able to feel small imperfections as the pin plows into them, and, you should feel them dissappear after sliding the tool several times!
+As you use the tool, You should be able to feel small imperfections as the pin plows into them, and, you should feel them dissappear after sliding the tool several times!